MGP Ingredients (NASDAQ:MGPI) Updates FY 2022 Earnings Guidance

-MGP Ingredients (NASDAQ:MGPI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $4.41-$4.65 for the period, compared to the consensus earnings per share estimate of $4.47.
+MGP Ingredients (NASDAQ:MGPI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $4.41-$4.65 for the period, compared to the consensus estimate of $4.47.
 The company issued revenue guidance of $745.00 million-$765.00 million, compared to the consensus revenue estimate of $716.65 million.

 MGP Ingredients Dividend Announcement

-In related news, major shareholder Luxco 2017 Irrevocable Trust D bought 5,000 shares of the company’s stock in a transaction that occurred on Monday, August 8th.
-The shares were purchased at an average cost of $110.24 per share, with a total value of $551,200.00.
-Following the transaction, the insider now directly owns 1,788,771 shares of the company’s stock, valued at approximately $197,194,115.04.
-The purchase was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In other MGP Ingredients news, Director Karen Seaberg sold 1,000 shares of the firm’s stock in a transaction on Monday, August 1st.
-The shares were sold at an average price of $105.63, for a total transaction of $105,630.00.
-Following the transaction, the director now directly owns 61,632 shares of the company’s stock, valued at approximately $6,510,188.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, major shareholder Luxco 2017 Irrevocable Trust D acquired 5,000 shares of the stock in a transaction on Monday, August 8th.
-The shares were acquired at an average cost of $110.24 per share, for a total transaction of $551,200.00.
-Following the completion of the transaction, the insider now directly owns 1,788,771 shares in the company, valued at approximately $197,194,115.04.
-The disclosure for this purchase can be found here.
-Insiders have sold a total of 11,202 shares of company stock worth $1,120,098 in the last ninety days.
-36.70% of the stock is owned by corporate insiders.
+In related news, Director Donn S. Lux bought 5,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 15th.
+The stock was purchased at an average price of $93.37 per share, for a total transaction of $466,850.00.
+Following the completion of the transaction, the director now owns 3,955,180 shares in the company, valued at $369,295,156.60.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+In other MGP Ingredients news, Director Donn S. Lux purchased 5,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 15th.
+The shares were bought at an average price of $93.37 per share, with a total value of $466,850.00.
+Following the completion of the purchase, the director now directly owns 3,955,180 shares in the company, valued at $369,295,156.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Karen Seaberg sold 4,000 shares of the company’s stock in a transaction on Tuesday, July 5th.
+The shares were sold at an average price of $101.83, for a total transaction of $407,320.00.
+Following the sale, the director now directly owns 2,309,672 shares in the company, valued at approximately $235,193,899.76.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders sold 10,202 shares of company stock worth $1,018,818.
+36.70% of the stock is owned by insiders.

 About MGP Ingredients